graemes/mownplow/README.md

 ### SSH

 The script assumes that there is an entry in the `authorized_keys` file for the DEST_USER specified.
 If necessary, see [Understanding SSH authorized_keys file with Examples](https://www.howtouselinux.com/post/ssh-authorized_keys-file) for instructions.

+### Footnote

+I built this tool for my own use (and the lol's :innocent:) but if you find it useful and feel the urge to buy me a drink use:

+xch1vlnelz9ef43z3xa4x6a3zzfm7cezwvmq332p97xlflmxxcgzdrpsqamyee